Who can help with my child?

 Physios can also work with your child if they have low muscle tone, which can make movements more tiring.
 Physios can suggest equipment that promotes independent movement or other treatments like hydrotherapy, which can be a fun way to improve strength and movement.

-Speech Therapist (Speechie)
+Speech Pathology (Speechie)

-A speech therapist can work with you and your child and with your child’s teachers to help your child improve their communication.
+A speech pathologist can work with you and your child and with your child’s teachers to help your child improve their communication.
 This can include listening and understanding language, and speaking and using voice and signs to communicate.

 An SP who is experienced with ASD will use evidence-based early-intervention therapies to help children with their speech and language development and with their social communication, as well as other aspects of your child’s development, including eating and drinking.